MaSyMoS/masymos-core/dev/doc/use_cli.rst

-    ``-quiet``, boolean, false, false, "rewires the stdOut to dev0, faster but no debugging" ``-noAnno``, boolean, false, false, "creates only the model structures but does not resolve and index model annotations" ``-annoOnly``, boolean, false, false, "creates only the annotation index"
+    ``-quiet``, boolean, false, false, "rewires the stdOut to dev0, faster but no debugging" ``-noAnno``, boolean, false, false, "creates only the model structures but does not resolve and index model annotations" ``-annoOnly``, boolean, false, false, "creates only the annotation index" ``-fileMode``, boolean, false, false, "lst-file, if parameter not given"

 - The arguments ``-noAnno`` and ``-annoOnly`` can not be used together, obviously.
 - If ``-annoOnly`` is provided all other parameters except for ``-dbPath`` are ignored.